 Why do Security Testing?

 We often get asked why clients need to do penetration testing when they already do vulnerability scanning across their network.
 There are some fundemental differences between the two approaches and we have outlined them below.
+So find out why you should do security testing.

 Vulnerability scanning is not Penetration Testing.